-1.6 Career Transition Journey Map
+1.6 Career Transition Timeline

 This manual complements the Transition Assistance Program (TAP) curriculum by providing you with access to tools and best practices that will help you to transition from military service to a civilian career.
-The curriculum's Career Transition Journey Map is presented below.
-This map provides specific guidelines and timeframes to manage and navigate your journey toward a new career path.
+The curriculum's Career Transition Timeline is presented below.
+This chart provides specific guidelines and timeframes to manage and navigate your journey toward a new career path.

-Career T ransition Jouri ney Map Timetable 18 to 24 Months Before Transition 12 to 18 Months Before Transition 6 to 12 Months Before Transition 0 to 6 Months Before Transition Primary Activities Assessment and Career Exploration Preparation Activities Engagement Activities Transition Description Meet with local TAP Counselor.
-Complete self-assessment.
-Create a LinkedIn account.
-Identify a mentor.
-Begin exploring career options.
-Develop an Individual Transition Plan (ITP).
-Register for and attend TAP workshops and additional tracks (RETIRING).
-Attend any remaining TAP workshops and tracks.
-Explore SkillBridge or Career Skills opportunities.
-Explore other training opportunities.
-Create a master resume.
-Register for and attend TAP workshops and additional tracks (SEPARATING).
-Begin & refine job search.
-Complete targeted resume.
-Sign up for a free year of LinkedIn Premium Subscription.
-Targeted networking.
-Practice interviewing.
-Attend career fairs.
-Connect with an American Job Center (AJC) locally or at post-separation location.
-Apply and interview for positions.
-Continue to network and stay involved on LinkedIn and other social media sites.
-Outcome ivilian Career
+Care eer Transition Ti imeline Timetable 18 to 24 Months Before Transition 12 to 18 Months Before Transition 6 to 12 Months Before Transition 0 to 6 Months Before Transition Primary Activities Assessment and Career Exploration Preparation Activities Engagement Activities Transition Description Meet with local TAP Counselor Complete self- assessment Create a LinkedIn account Identify a mentor Begin exploring career options If retiring, schedule/attend Initial Counseling Pre-separation counseling (can occur before 365 days, but no later than 365 days) Develop an Individual Transition Plan (ITP).
+If separating/ transitioning, schedule/attend Initial Counseling Pre-separation Counseling (can occur before 365 days, but no later than 365 days) Register for/attend any remaining TAP workshops Explore SkillBridge or Career Skills opportunities Explore other training opportunities Create a master resume Begin & refine job search Complete targeted resume Sign up for a free year of LinkedIn Premium Subscription Targeted networking Practice interviewing Attend career fairs Connect with an American Job Center (AJC) locally or at post- separation location Apply and interview for positions Continue to network and stay involved on LinkedIn and other social media sites Outcome High-Quality Civilian Career